lsamoy/lsamoyan/_pages/sonobuoy.md

 Assembly/Prototyping:

-1. Assembled the 3D printed pieces
+1. Printed and assembled the 3D printed into the skeleton that will contain all of the electronics for each of the new buoys.